iures/lego/docs/content/CSS/button.md

 <br/>
 ### Theme Requirements

-All Angular Material components have specific CSS rules constructed using the theme name and theme-class overrides.
+All Crowdtap CT components have specific CSS rules constructed using the theme name and theme-class overrides.
 For the **Default** theme, however, these rules are added to the components styles using the `.md-default-theme` class.
 If, however, you have configured a custom theme called `companyX` that is **NOT** the default theme, then any CSS overrides **must** use fully-specified classname.
 For `<md-button>` the **fully-specified classname** will be `.md-button.md-companyX-theme.btn1`.

 <hljs lang="css">
 .md-button.md-companyX-theme.btn1            {  }